 The aroma from rosemary can improve a person’s concentration, performance, speed, and accuracy.

-Evidence shows that drinking and inhaling compounds in rosemary tea may help boost your mood and improve sleep.
+Though studies on rosemary tea specifically are lacking, evidence shows that drinking and inhaling compounds in rosemary tea may help boost your mood and improve your memory.

 Prevent brain aging

 Some studies have suggested that rosemary may significantly help prevent brain aging.
 The therapeutic ability of rosemary for the prevention of Alzheimer’s shows promise, but more studies are needed.

 Protect vision and eye health